BillJr99/BillJr99.github.io/_posts/2020-02-24-githubclassroom.md

 ## Student View: Creating a Pull Request on a Branch to Request Help from the Instructor

+If students work in a branch, they can make ***Pull Requests*** on that branch to request reviews and comments from the instructor along the way.
+This is a great way to ask questions and seek help.

 ![Creating a Pull Request on a Branch](/media/2020-02-24-githubclassroom/classroom-pull-request.gif)

 ## Instructor View: Managing the Pull Request